GitLeeRepo/C_ProgrammingNotes/gnuMakeNotes.md

 Note the use of the **%:** wildcard for the target instead of my usual **$(EXE):** target.
 This was necessary so I could use the **%.c** prerequisite needed by the **LINK.c** variable.
 Even though the **$(EXE)** is not explicitly used here as the target it is still related, notice the **all:** specifies it which provides a reference to the **%:** target label.

+This example only uses one executable, but it works equally well when additional executables are included.

 ```make
 # common library and include directory
 COMMON_DIR = ../../commonlib